 - Lack of flexibility due to thick rubber sole, which may impede foot flexibility on any other (i.e. non-deadlift) exercises

 - No metatarsal strap for lateral/midfoot support

 To get all of the benefits of the Reebok Boxing Shoes without its key flaws, check out the Nike HyperKO.
 They’re not perfect and will cost you a full $70+ more than the Reeboks…

 But they are pretty cool and they’re worn by the Massthetics guys, who are known for their insanely strong deadlifts.

 Compared to the Reebok boots, it does have a metatarsal strap, is noticeably lower to the floor (I’d estimate 4-5mm heel vs. 10mm), is flatter (appears to be a completely flat 0mm heel to drop or at least very close to it) and is better quality overall.
 But again, you’ll be paying a lot more for all of that.
 Again, you’ll end up paying a good chunk extra for all of this.

-Also, I should mention the one stand-out negative point of the HyperKO's with regard to deadlifts.
-That is, at least one person mentioned there was a slight amount of "squishiness" to the sole that he didn't expect.
-That said, I'd guess it's not that big of a deal, considering there's some very strong deadlifters who wear these.
+Also, I should mention the one stand-out negative point of the HyperKO’s concerning deadlifts.
+That is, at least one person mentioned there was a slight amount of “squishiness” to the sole that he didn’t expect.
+That said, I’d guess it’s not that big of a deal, considering there are some very strong deadlifters who wear these.